shulai/qonda/docs/guide.rst

 editFormatter      Callable               unicode                  EditRole       A callable that receives the attribute value
-                                                                                  and returns the formatted for displaying in editors. decoration         Callable or constant   ``QIcon``, ``QColor``    DecorationRole Icon for the attribute.
+                                                                                  and returns the formatted for displaying in editors. parser             Callable               object                   EditRole       A callable that receives a text representation of a value and converts it into the actual Python value. decoration         Callable or constant   ``QIcon``, ``QColor``    DecorationRole Icon for the attribute.
 If it's a callable or ``QPixmap``                          it receives the entity as argument. tooltip            Callable or constant   unicode                  ToolTipRole    Tooltip for the attribute.
 If it's a callable